smith-tinkerlab/repytah/README.md

 ## Installation

-The latest stable release is available on PyPI, and users can install it by running:
+The latest stable release is available on PyPI, and you can install it by running:

 ```bash
 pip install repytah
 ```

-Anaconda users can install using `conda-forge`:
+If you use Anaconda, you can install using `conda-forge`:

 ```bash
 conda install -c conda-forge repytah